 While contemplating the renovation of the house where his client grew up, David Neumann’s first instinct was to tread lightly—especially with demolition.
-But he needn’t have worried: The couple, who purchased their Vienna, Virginia, home from the husband’s parents, were fully on board for a complete makeover.
+But he needn’t have worried: The couple, who purchased their Vienna, Virginia, home from the husband’s parents, was fully on board for a complete makeover.

 The 1913 abode had suffered from a slapped-on, one-story addition in the 1980s.
 “I asked if they were willing to remove it,” Neumann says.
 “The answer was an unequivocal ‘yes.’
 There was no discussion.”

-But that was just the first step in a process that would reorient the home’s corner-lot façade and nearly triple its original size with a new wing built beside the original structure.
+But that was just the first step in a process that would reorient the home ’s corner-lot façade and nearly triple its original size with a new wing built beside the original structure.
 Style-wise, Neumann wanted to complement the “eclectic farmhouse,” with its Queen Anne Victorian overtones.
 He also wanted it to blend with its surroundings: The house sits at the edge of Vienna’s historic district facing two other homes that were built in the same era.

 The couple tapped Atlanta designer Heather Hogan Roberts—a childhood friend of the wife—for the interiors.
 Both women hail from Massachusetts, and the original house reminded them of classic New England clapboard homes.
 Roberts factored this in as she explored finishes and architectural details.
 “A lot of the selections really mimic a Nantucket house,” she says.

 The young couple—who had a baby and toddler in tow—requested that the new addition encompass an open-plan kitchen/breakfast/family room and a screened porch on the main floor.
-The original cellar was enlarged to create an expansive rec room and gym opening onto a patio and terrace, while a second level holds a master suite, nursery and laundry room.
+The original cellar was enlarged to create an expansive rec room and gym opening onto a patio and terrace, while a second level holds a master suite, nursery, and laundry room.
 “They didn’t want anything to get in the way of having a house that really functions for them,” Neumann notes.

 The goal was a seamless design in which the new section would be indistinguishable from the old.
-That meant moving the main entry around to the side so it would open into the “hyphen” connecting the old and new structures.
+That meant moving the main entrance around to the side so it would open into the “hyphen” connecting the old and new structures.
 “Entering in the middle gave us the opportunity to create furnishable spaces to each side,” Neumann explains.
 Had the front door remained at one end, he points out, long hallways would have been necessary to connect the spaces, consuming valuable square footage and shrinking the living spaces.